- White-tailed deer are a popular game animal found in almost every part of the United States.

 - Browse, which is a collective term for shoots, twigs, leaves, and buds.

-What is the white deer population in the United States?
+What is the white-tailed deer population in the United States?

 Please note that tracking wildlife populations is not an exact science.
 For our population numbers, we relied on official numbers from each state’s Fish and Wildlife Department, Department of Natural Resources, or another appropriate source.